 We designed a STEM (Science, Technology, Engineering and Maths) ‘Activity Lab’ for a school in Kentish Town, north London.
 The project comprised remodelling a two-storey ‘turret’ at the top of the building and creating a small, shiny and shingled, roof-top extension with an external learning terrace.

-means of learning.
+This is a space where pupils can create physical tests as a means of learning.
 We worked the schools’ pupils and Artist in Residence, Jack Cornell, to test, draw and model the future uses of the space.
-The pupils populated a number of large-scale models to explore their ideas as to what a STEM lab of the future might be like.
+The pupils populated a number of large-scale models to explore their ideas for a STEM lab of the future.